splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-apm.rst

 * The most common customization is to index specific span tags that are important to your organization.
 As a Splunk APM administrator, you can index additional span tags to generate custom request, error, and duration (RED) metrics for tag values within a service.
 Indexed span tags are used throughout APM as filter values and values to use to break down views like the service map.
 * You can turn on Database Query Performance to pinpoint whether a database is slowing your applications.
 Database Query Performance finds trends in aggregate database queries without needing database instrumentation.
 This helps service owners determine whether an increase in the latency or error rate of a service is related to a database.
 You can then use Database Query Performance to identify which database and query is contributing to the latency.
 * You can use Business Workflows to group traces based on their initiating operation or another tag or endpoint.
-With Business Workflows you can monitor end-to-end key perforance indicators (KPIs) and find root causes and bottlenecks.
+With Business Workflows, you can monitor end-to-end key performance indicators (KPIs) and find root causes and bottlenecks.

 See :ref:`customize-apm` for an overview of customization options for APM.

+.. _deployment-environments:

 Set up deployment environments
 ===================================